 Can I Sue if My Loved One Was Killed by a Drunk Driver?

 Can I Sue if My Loved One Was Killed by a Drunk Driver?
-When a family members is killed because of somebody else's terrible and selfish decision to drive drunk, you are entitled to financial compensation through a wrongful death claim.
+When a family members is killed because of somebody else’s terrible and selfish decision to drive drunk, you are entitled to financial compensation through a wrongful death claim.
 While our fatal car crash lawyers know that nothing can truly compensate you for the death of a loved one, we fight hard to make sure you get the justice and financial support you need.
-If the unimaginable has happened to your family, call Halvorsen Klote today at 877-51-HKLAW or contact us online for a free case review.
+If the unimaginable has happened to your family, call Halvorsen Klote Davis today at (314) 451-1314 or contact us online for a free case review.

 Who Can File a Wrongful Death Claim?